arubdesu/Moscargo/README.md

-# README #
+# Moscargo, your Munki repo browser! #

-Moscargo is a [munki(2)](https://www.munki.org/munki/) repo browser to aid in finding the most current version of the packages you curate, and makes them available for ad-hoc download, with the version number as the download link.
+Moscargo is a [Munki(2)](https://www.munki.org/munki/) repo browser to aid in finding the most current version of the packages you curate, and makes them available for ad-hoc download, with the version number as the download link.

 ![Screen Shot 2015-03-18 at 11.58.37 AM.png](https://bitbucket.org/repo/694roL/images/3004430561-Screen%20Shot%202015-03-18%20at%2011.58.37%20AM.png)